jmcharter/daily-donut/README.md

 * As a store owner, I want the option to override the warning so that I can give additional donuts under exceptional circumstances.
 This should also be tracked.

-* As a store owner, at any time I should be able to enter an ID to see a persons donut record.
+* As a store owner, at any time I should be able to enter an ID to see a person's donut record.